John-Abbott-College/1T4-Notes/wk6/bash_scripting.md

 ![](assets/create-new-file-vscode.png)

-After you've created your script file, add the shebang in the first line:
+After you've created your script file, add a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) to the first line of the file:

 ```
 #!/usr/bin/env bash
 ```

+> In **Bash**, a script has the following characteristics:
+> - The **file extension .sh**
+> - The first line of your file must include `#!/usr/bin/env bash` (aka. shebang)

+The shebang is used to tell the operating system which type of shell must be used to interpret the commands.

 To learn more about the shebang `!#`, check [this link](https://scriptingosx.com/2017/10/on-the-shebang/).